 (Sorry, had to.)

-Start by sauting 2 chicken breasts seasoned with 1 teaspoon curry powder, salt, and white pepper (or black pepper) in 1 Tablespoon coconut oil until cooked through.
+Start by sauting chopped chicken breasts seasoned with curry powder, salt, and white pepper (or black pepper) in coconut oil until cooked through.
 Remove to a plate then set aside.

 There are SO many curry powders available at the grocery store, it can kind of make your head spin.
-That said, I’ve always used Tone’s curry powder which I can find for a great price at $1.20, plus we simply love the taste.
+That said, I’ve always used Tone’s curry powder which I can find for a great price, plus we simply love the taste.
 I also buy Tone’s white pepper to use in Indian/Asian/Thai dishes.

-Turn the heat down to medium then saute 1 small chopped shallot in another Tablespoon coconut oil until tender, 2-3 minutes.
-Next add 1/2 teaspoon freshly grated ginger (I recommend this microplane for grating ginger, garlic, parm cheese, etc – it’s super versatile) and 2 cloves garlic then saute until very fragrant, 1 minute.
+Turn the heat down to medium then saute chopped shallot in another Tablespoon coconut oil until tender, 2-3 minutes.
+Next add freshly grated ginger and garlic then saute until very fragrant, 1 minute.

-Pour in 1 can lite coconut milk, 1 Tablespoon curry powder, 2 teaspoons coconut sugar (or white sugar or honey), 1/2 teaspoon ground turmeric, salt, and white pepper then whisk until smooth.
+Pour in canned coconut milk, more curry powder, coconut sugar (or white sugar or honey), ground turmeric, salt, and white pepper then whisk until smooth.
 Turn the heat up to bring the sauce to a simmer, then turn it back down to medium.

-Taste the curry then add more salt and/or white pepper if necessary, then scoop over cooked white rice and serve with lime wedges and chopped cilantro, if you please.
+Scoop the luscious mixture over cooked white rice then serve with lime wedges and chopped cilantro, if you please.
 Grab your fork then dive in (and seriously, no judgment if – make that WHEN – you lick you plate clean!)
 Enjoy!

 Lick Your Plate Coconut Chicken Curry

-Lick Your Plate Coconut Chicken Curry is incredibly delicious, and simple too!
-This 1-skillet, gluten-free dinner recipe will be on the table in under 30 minutes.
+Lick Your Plate Coconut Chicken Curry is so good you'll lick your plate!
+This easy, flavorful dinner recipe will be on the table in 30 minutes.

 - 2 Tablespoons coconut oil, divided